tatemazer/AcaiaArduinoBLE/README.md

 ☑ Sales Open For GS3, Silvia, and Micra In the US (5/25/24)

+☑ Sales Open for Linea Mini

 ⬜ International Sales Open

-⬜ Sales Open for Linea Mini

 ## Bugs/Missing
 1. Tare command is less reliable than pressing the tare button.